 (Above-Below) The heydays of the ECML!
 Another fine example of the artwork to be found on Don Marshall's 'Elegant Steam' website.
 Click here to visit the site.
 (Below) Sporting the LNER's 'Apple Green' livery, Class A3 2556 (BR No 60057) Ormonde heads a northbound express towards Peascliffe Tunnel on 6th June 1938.
 The leading vehicle is a teak passenger brake converted to a cinema coach, introduced on the Kings Cross-Leeds service in May 1935.
 When the 2nd World War broke out in September 1939 the cinema equipment was removed and the vehicle restored for use as a brake van again.
 Indeed many pre-war luxuries such as on-board hairdressing saloons were subsequently abandoned and never resumed after hostilities ceased.
 By and large the ravages of war had taken its toll on Britain's premier train services and the 'Big Four' Railway Companies were in poor financial straits.

-(Below) An almost identical shot to that of 60103 (above), only this one shows Class A3 No 60064 Tagalie at Grantham Shed on the same day in 1960.
+(Below) An almost identical shot to the earlier photo of 60103, only this one shows Class A3 No 60064 Tagalie at Grantham Shed on the same day in 1960.
 Footnote: Several photos on this page are reproduced courtesy of Jim Payne's CD from his website 'Through Their Eyes'.
 Click here for link.
 I am not affiliated with the sale of CDs in any way, merely reproducing what I think are interesting images of Eastern Region steam.
 A word should be added about Photoshopping - several images, excellent though the originals are, have been digitally enhanced with sky tones for suitable reproduction on the web.
 The subject of Photoshopping can be found on the 'Rail Photo Workshop' Page 46 of this site.

 (Inset) This cast brass nameplate, 'Tagalie', was carried by the LNER A1 class 4-6-2 Pacific loco 2563, built at the North British Locomotive Company's Hyde Park Works.
 When the loco entered service in July 1924 (the first loco of the NBL batch) it was originally named 'William Whitelaw'.
 It was renamed 'Tagalie' in July 1941 when the William Whitelaw name was transferred to Class A4 No 4462 Great Snipe, later BR 60004.
 Rebuilt to Class A3 in November 1942, No 2563 was renumbered 64 in October 1946 then E64 in January 1948, and finally 60064 in July 1949.
 The loco was withdrawn in September 1961 whilst in Doncaster Works under repair.